 Application & Market Utility

-There is currently no a reliable, predictive biomarker of epileptogenesis.
+There is currently no reliable, predictive biomarker of epileptogenesis.
 This innovation can introduce early and effective interventions to prevent establishment of epilepsy as well as evaluate therapeutic efficacy of such treatments.
-Can phenotype animals that will become epileptic and assess efficacy of potential interventions.
-Could act as a non-invasive biomarker to detect other high-risk patient populations: post traumatic brain injuries, post-infection, post-anoxic/ischemic, and post-surgical.
+The technology can phenotype animals that will become epileptic and assess efficacy of potential interventions, and could act as a non-invasive biomarker to detect other high-risk patient populations: post traumatic brain injuries, post-infection, post-anoxic/ischemic, and post-surgical.